New Legislation In Minnesota Increases Synthetic Drug Penalties

 The increase in synthetic drug use has prompted stricter penalties for both buying and selling synthetic substances.
 Numerous additional chemicals are now included in the state’s list of controlled substances.
 Additionally, there is now a law banning any substance that contains a similar chemical composition to an officially banned substance.

 The list of controlled substances recently expanded with the adoption of legislation by the Minnesota House of Representatives.
-Although the statues have already been reworked, the Minnesota Representative responsible for the legislation says that even more needs to be done.
+Although the statutes have already been reworked, the Minnesota Representative responsible for the legislation says that even more needs to be done.
 He alleges that the inherently complex nature of synthetic drugs makes it easier for manufacturers to modify the molecular structure.

 Finally, the legislation imposes an even higher penalty for selling synthetic drugs.
 Selling a synthetic material is now a felony, rather than a gross misdemeanor.
 This means potential penalties now include a fine of up to $10,000 or prison time of up to five years and or both.